Commercial Built-Up Roofing Services

 How long does a built-up roof last?

-In southern Wisconsin, the built-up roofs we install have a service life of 30 to 35 years.
+From Madison to Milwaukee, the built-up roofs we install have a service life of 30 to 35 years.
 Environmental conditions, foot traffic, roof slope and the quality of the installation all affect the service life of a built-up roof.
 Additionally, the number of plies (the felt sheets sandwiched together) is a factor.

 Characteristics of Built-Up Roofing: